rfindley/wanikani-open-framework/README.md

 ### <a id="itemdata_get_items">`wkof.ItemData.get_items([config])`</a>

-Retrieves a set of items, applies filters to select a subset of those items, and returns an array of the resulting items.
-These items can then be indexed by specific fields using the `get_index()` function.
+Retrieves a set of items from the Wanikani API.
+A subset of items can be selected using optional filters.
+The results can then be indexed by specific fields using the `get_index()` function.

+When considering how to retrieve API data, you should follow these guidelines:
+* Use `wkof.ItemData.get_items()` when fetching **one or more endpoints** from `/subjects`, `/assignments`, `/review_statistics`, or `/study_materials` endpoints.
+The results are **cached**, and are automatically **cross-linked** against the `/subjects` endpoint.
+You can also specify a set of filters if you only want to retrieve a subset of the data, and then optionally index the results using the `wkof.ItemData.get_index()` function.
+In general, `wkof.ItemData.get_items()` is the most efficient way of working with item data.

+* Use `wkof.Apiv2.get_endpoint()` when fetching a single endpoint, but **only if you want to fetch the entire endpoint and cache the result**.
+For example, it's probably not a good idea to use this function to fetch the `/reviews` endpoint since it can contain hundreds of thousands of records.
+In such cases, use `wkof.Apiv2.fetch_endpoint()` with an appropriate time range filter instead.

+* Use `wkof.Apiv2.fetch_endpoint()` when fetching a subset of data from a single endpoint using one or more of the Wanikani API's built-in filters.

 #### Parameters:
 * **`config`** - _(optional)_ A string or object that specifies the data sources and filters to be used in fetching the desired items.
 (Described in detail <a href="#get_items_config">below</a>).